Boost your body, mind, heart, spirit, and community with Workit Health’s online addiction courses.

 In Heart, we’ll discuss emotion regulation, which is fundamental to Dialectical Behavior Therapy.
 We will walk through the process of coping with difficult, triggering emotions.
 Using the principles of Positive Psychology, we will also encourage self-compassion and gratitude.

 When Working Heart, we’re healing.
 Each section of Workit builds off of the others.
 Healing can truly begin once we’ve established self-care in Body and begun to change our thinking in Mind.
 Examining tough stuff, especially in our history or low self-esteem, can be difficult, but doing the work to get through it is so worth it.

 “I like to work Community or Body more than Heart, but Working Heart is really rewarding,” Kali Lux, Workit’s Head of Marketing says about her own experience.
 “Workit has helped me realize that it’s a lot easier for me to focus on my external stuff, like self-care, exercise, or relationships, than look internally at my own negative self-talk or negative thought patterns.
 At 9 years sober, there’s always more exploration and work to do!”

 Spirit is all about Mindfulness—learning acceptance, practicing breathwork, and more.
 In accordance with Existential Therapy, you will also get a chance to explore the meaning and purpose of a life free from addiction.

 At Workit, when we say we’re Working Spirit, we’re focused in on mindfulness.
 We’re trying to center ourselves and develop a daily practice of mindfulness.
-That looks different to everyone, and the Spirit section acts as an introduction to mindfulness in recovery.
+That looks different for everyone, and the Spirit section acts as an introduction to mindfulness in recovery.

 Workit Health counselor Brooke Houser says, “I’ve always connected with nature, so I use that for a lot of my spiritual needs.
 One of my favorite parts of the Spirit section is choosing your spirit soother.
 Mine is an image of a sunny lake.
 I like to picture it and take a deep breath when I’m getting stressed.”

 Finally, Community is a module that centers around relationships.
 Drawing from Family Systems Therapy and Interpersonal Psychotherapy, we provide opportunities to examine the relationships and communities in your life, and whether they serve as triggers or supports.